3y3sac/theseus/README.md

 # Project Theseus

-> An experimental application to simplify identities on the web and regain control of our own data
+An experimental application to simplify identities on the web and regain control of personal data

 ## A Unified Application to Manage Your Digital Identities